jon-batscha/config-csv-ingestion/README.md

 - ##### Merging data from different CSVs
     - This package assumes that all data for a given EVENT is contained in a given row of the csv; any merging of disparate tables needs to be done upstream of this package.
 For an automated workflow that can help you with this, see `Further Available Automations` below.
     - PROFILE properties can be sent piecemeal.
-For example: if you have one csv that has placed order events with a shipping address, you can use that to update a user's address, even if you are using another table to update the rest of the the user's info (phone, name, etc)
+For example: if you have one csv that has placed order events with a shipping address, you can use that to update a user's address, even if you are using another table to update the rest of the the user's info (phone, name, etc).
+This is because profiles can be updated piecemeal in Klaviyo.

 - ##### Config Formatting
-    - Each Event/Profile mapping uses the standard python dictionary format (follow example in `config.py`)
+    - Each Event/Profile mapping uses the standard python dictionary format (follow example in `config.py`).
+A JSON option is in the works.
-    - each config key and value must be a string (no boolean/None type allowed)
+    - Each config key and value must be a string
     - Events and profiles must have `$email` set
     - Events must have `event` set
     - Additionally, we STRONGLY suggest to set the following properties for events: